samarthum/ear_training/docs/plan.md

 ## Ear Training MVP — Delivery Plan

 This plan operationalizes the MVP described in `spec.md` and the guidance in `CLAUDE.md`.
 It is organized by milestones, detailed tasks, file scaffolding, acceptance criteria, testing, deployment, and risks.
-Target stack: Next.js 14 (App Router) + TypeScript + Tailwind + shadcn/ui; Auth.js v5; Prisma + Neon Postgres; Tone.js; tonal.
+Target stack: Next.js 15 (App Router) + React 19 + TypeScript + Tailwind + shadcn/ui; Auth.js v5; Prisma + Neon Postgres; Tone.js; tonal.

+Note: We standardized on a server-first app architecture.
+Server pages render shared layout (`AppLayout` + `AppHeader`), and interactive drill logic lives in client components rendered inside those pages.
+Sessions currently use JWT strategy for credentials compatibility; DB sessions can be adopted later if needed.

 ### Goals (v0)
 - Functional pitch hearing in tonal context: ≥80–90% accuracy on core intervals